UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_04.md

 To share an environment, you can export your conda environment to an environment file, which will list each package and its version in the format `package=version=build`.

 The environment file is named `environment.yaml` here, but it could be called anything.

 This is the conventional name and using it makes it easy for others to recognize that this is a conda environment file.

 Also, the extension can be either `.yaml` or `.yml`.
 Remember that `.yaml` files are plain text, so you can use a text editor such as VS Code to open them.

-If you do, you will realize that this environment file has A LOT more packages than `jupyterlab` and `pandas`.
+If you do, you will realize that this environment file has a lot more packages than `jupyterlab` and `pandas`.
 This is because the default behavior is to also list the dependencies that were installed together with these packages, e.g. `numpy`.
 This is good in the sense that it gives an exact copy of everything in your environment.

 However, some dependencies might differ between operating systems, so this file might not work with someone from a different OS.
 To remedy this, you can append the `--from-history` flag, which look at the history of the packages you explicitly told conda to install and only list those in the export.
 The required dependencies will then be handled in an OS-specific manner during the installation, which guarantees that they will work across OSes.
-This environment.yaml file would be much shorter this time.
+This `environment.yaml` file would be much shorter this time.

 Importantly, this will not include the package version unless you included it when you installed with the `package==version` syntax.
-For an environment to be reproducible, you NEED to add the version string manually.
+For an environment to be reproducible, you need to add the version string manually.

 ---